-Tutorial: Build a Hello World REST API with Lambda proxy integration
+Tutorial: Create a REST API with a Lambda proxy integration

 Lambda proxy integration is a lightweight, flexible API Gateway API integration type that allows you to integrate an API method – or an entire API – with a Lambda function.
 The Lambda function can be written in any language that Lambda supports.
 Because it's a proxy integration, you can change the Lambda function implementation at any time without needing to redeploy your API.